 The Federal Trade Commission has announced revised jurisdictional and filing fee thresholds under the Hart-Scott-Rodino Antitrust Improvements Act of 1976 (“the Act”), as amended.
-The new thresholds under the Act have increased less than 1% from last year, when the thresholds were increased over 2013 thresholds based on changes in the gross national product.
+The new thresholds under the Act represent an approximately 2.5% increase from last year, when the thresholds were increased over 2014 thresholds based on changes in the gross national product.

 - Filing Fees: The filing fees under the Act are not revised under these changes, but the filing thresholds based upon the value of assets or voting securities that trigger each fee will be revised as follows:

 |Value of Transaction||Filing Fee|

 |In excess of $78.2 million but less than $156.3 million

 (previously $76.3 million but less than $152.5 million)

 |$156.3 million or greater but less than $781.5 million

 (previously $152.5 million or greater but less than $762.7 million)

 (previously $762.7 million or more)

 Other value limitations contained in the HSR coverage and exemption rules have also been adjusted.